Christmas Season Extended Hours & Closures

 Gallery Visits

 Self-guided school visits to Pitzhanger Manor & Gallery are offered free of charge to Ealing schools.
 Come and explore this wonderful exhibition at your own pace!
+Includes full access to the Manor and all exhibitions.

 About the exhibitions